This site is being archived for preservation by the British Library Web Archive.

 Galleries of images of RLS himself are a particular feature of the website.
 A unique entry on the site is images from the photograph albums the Stevenson family kept in Samoa (courtesy of the Writers’ Museum and digitized by Capital Collections), many of which have never been seen by the general public before.

 A Schools section contains information and resources for school students, including reading packs from the City of Literature and a recommended reading list for young scholars.
 Full-texts of past issues of the Journal of Stevenson Studies are available to download.
-An RLS Community section contains pages of information about Stevenson societies throughout the world, upcoming events on Stevenson, the RLS Newsletter, and a forum, where enthusiasts can discuss and contribute to Stevenson scholarship.
+An RLS Community section contains pages of information about Stevenson societies throughout the world, upcoming events on Stevenson and the RLS Newsletter.

 This new RLS website will be a considerable resource for scholars and enthusiasts of Stevenson, more comprehensive than any current such resource.
 It not only provides information and images about Stevenson, but also situates Stevenson firmly in Edinburgh, focusing on the city’s – and Scotland’s – influence on his writing, an aspect of Stevenson studies which has too often been overlooked.
 Collecting together under one site all the past and current scholarly work on RLS, as well as the full texts and a significant proportion of the available photographs of the author, this site will reach a world-wide audience, many of whom would not otherwise have access to this material.

 The RLS Website will make a significant contribution to the growing reputation of RLS as an important literary figure and personality of the late nineteenth century.

 The RLS Website was launched on 13 November 2009.